nextstrain/nextclade/docs/user/output-files/03-translations.md

 # Translations

 Aligned peptides are produced as a result of the [translation and peptide alignment](../algorithm/02-translation) step and are being output in FASTA format.
-There are multiple files, one for each gene.
+There are multiple files, one for each CDS/gene.

 Alignments are with respect to the reference sequences.